geckoHex/kindle-streamdeck-status-display/README.md

 ```

 - The page will show the current status with its icon and label.
-- It auto‑refreshes every 3 seconds using lightweight JavaScript.
+- It auto‑refreshes every 500 milliseconds using lightweight JavaScript.

 ## 🎛 Stream Deck Integration
 Configure a Stream Deck button to send an HTTP request: